An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 The Consumer’s Role

-The consumer, having a limited amount of resources that they can consume over a certain amount of time and only a certain amount of resources they are allowed to own, will be intensely concerned with the resource efficiency of all the goods they buy and consume.
+The consumer receives a daily resource UBI, their share of the Earth’s sustainable resource budget, which they can spend over time.
+This budget is multi-dimensional: separate allocations for carbon, water, minerals, habitat impact, and every other tracked resource.
+In severely constrained environments like a Mars colony or during an acute resource crisis, additional ownership limits may apply, but on Earth the resource UBI is the primary constraint.
+Consumers can trade their personal allocations on a resource exchange — someone who walks to work can trade unused fuel RURs for extra water or food RURs.
+These exchanges shift who uses what, but the macro caps remain fixed.
+AI assistants and all-inclusive service providers handle the complexity of managing a multi-dimensional budget, so that most consumers experience the system as a single resource “price tag” on each product, with the multi-dimensional accounting happening behind the scenes.
+Consumers will be intensely concerned with the resource efficiency of all the goods they buy and consume.
 They will also be highly concerned with ensuring that every object they consume is recyclable or has high enough demand that they can resell the item.
 They will naturally switch to products offered in the market with the same value for fewer resources consumed.
 They will prefer to rent or borrow rather than own.
 They will be thinking about the entire product lifecycle of products they come into possession of and will rarely throw anything in the trash or obtain ownership of products that are not 100% recyclable.

 The Worker’s Role

 The worker allocates their labor to whatever ecological capitalists or organizations they wish to work for.
-Their employer will compensate them for their labor with currency operating similarly to our current system.
+Their employer will compensate them for their labor with currency operating similarly to our current system, and also with shares of resource markups from the products they help create.
 Every product involving human labor will have a cost in currency.
 However, even with an unlimited amount of currency, the resources contained in that product cannot exceed the daily ration for a consumer.
-Thus, products machines produced without human effort will be free in currency terms.
+Thus, products that machines produced without human effort will be free in currency terms.
 This economic structure provides a universal basic income for fully automated production processes.
 If a human effort is involved, the person purchasing must exchange currency at a market-negotiated price for that product.
 Thus, no one will likely starve in a highly automated world, but those who want to utilize the labor of others will have to contribute their labor.

 The Ecological Capitalist’s Role